apache/druid/docs/data-management/automatic-compaction.md

 To use compaction supervisors, set the following properties in your Overlord runtime properties:
   *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor tasks
   *  `druid.supervisor.compaction.engine` to  `msq` to specify the MSQ task engine as the compaction engine or to `native` to use the native engine.
+This is the default engine if the `engine` field is omitted from your compaction config

-Compaction uses the same syntax as Coordinator-based auto-compaction with some differences.
-Specifically, you submit a supervisor spec with the `type` set to `autocompact` and the auto-compaction config in the `spec` to configure auto-compaction.
+Compaction supervisors use the same syntax as auto-compaction using  Coordinator duties with one key difference: you submit the auto-compaction as a a supervisor spec.
+In the spec, set the `type` to `autocompact` and include the auto-compaction config in the `spec` .

-For information about the syntax, see [automatic compaction syntax](#auto-compaction-syntax).
+To submit an automatic compaction task, you can submit a supervisor spec through the [web console](#manage-compaction-supervisors-with-the-web-console) or the [supervisor API](#manage-compaction-supervisors-with-supervisor-apis).

 ### Manage compaction supervisors with the web console